John Wilkes Booth: The Assassination of Tyrants

 He was by now determined to kill Lincoln a man for whom his loathing knew no bounds.
 He had earlier raged at his sister, Asia: "That man's appearance, his pedigree, his low coarse jokes and anecdotes, his vulgar similes, and his policy are a disgrace to the office he holds.
 He is made the tool of the North to crush out slavery."

-But his plot against Lincoln had originally been part of a wider conspiracy.
+But his plot to kill Lincoln had originally been part of a wider conspiracy.

-They were a disparate group united only by a desire to do something, anything, to further the cause they all no doubt believed in.
+They were a disparate group united only by a desire to do something, anything, to further the cause they all believed in.

 It was becoming increasingly evident to everyone that the Confederacy was close to expiring as a coherent entity and so Booth’s plan to kidnap the President was abandoned in favour of more decisive action.
 Gathering the conspirators together Booth informed them that he would assassinate Lincoln.
 At the same time George Atzerodt would kill Vice-President Andrew Johnson and Lewis Powell would murder Secretary of State William H Seward.

 On 2 April 1865, General Robert E Lee was forced to abandon his position around Petersburg following a Union breakthrough.
 The following day the capital Richmond fell.
 Nine days later the Army of Northern Virginia surrendered at Appomatox Court House.
-As news of these disasters filtered through to the conspirators in Washington they were overcome with an even greater sense of urgency.
+As news of these disasters filtered through to the conspirators in Washington they were imbued with a sense of urgency.
 If they were to strike at all they had to do so now.

 Booth knew through his connections that the Lincoln's would be attending a production of the popular comedy My American Cousin at Ford's Theatre in Washington on the night of 14 April.
 He called the other conspirators together to tell them they would implement their plan that night.